freelawproject/juriscraper/README.rst

 - 1.23.* - Adds support for the advacned case report when it returns search results instead of a single item.
 - 1.24.* - Adds support for bankruptcy claims register parsing and querying
 - 1.25.* - Major refactor of tests to split them into network and local tests.
 Should make CI more consistent.
+- 1.26.* - Adds support for the Los Angeles Superior Court Media Access Portal (LASC MAP)
+- 1.27.* - Add merging of multi-event RSS entries

 **Current**

- - 1.26.* - Adds support for the Los Angeles Superior Court Media Access Portal (LASC MAP)
+ - 1.28.* - Changes the API for the InternetArchive parser so that it aligns with the rest of the parsers.
+Its constructor now requires a court_id value.

 **Future Goals**